 My friend Bob Nelson, one of the world’s leading experts on employee recognition, offers several tips for keeping staff motivated.
-Bob says many successful managers tell him that employee motivation is today’s key for improving staff productivity.
+Bob says many successful managers tell him that employee motivation is today’s key to improving staff productivity.
 The reasons are that (1) most budgets are under pressure, and (2) many departments have already gained major productivity increases from past investments in technology.
 The fact is that workers gain much more satisfaction and are more productive when their work is appreciated.
 This article offers you 14 tips to motivate your staff.

 14 tips to motivate your staff

 Here’s how you can lift morale in your department by motivating with employee recognition activities.
-You can do these things if you are manager or supervisor of your area.
+You can do these things if you are the manager or supervisor of your area.
 In general, these measures connect staff morale to department successes.
 As a result, they return something to staff members who work better, faster and smarter.
 What’s more, Gallup experts say in 2021 that managers should add team praise to their employee recognition toolkit.

-- Managers must work hard to establish morale and then to maintain it within their departments.
+- Managers must work hard to establish morale and then maintain it within their departments.
 Leaders establish morale by helping their people find pride and self-esteem in the job.
 This is one of the effective tips to motivate staff.

-- Morale rises when managers personally thank staff for doing a good job.
+- Morale rises when managers personally thank the staff for doing a good job.
 Morale is highest when this recognition is given promptly, often, and sincerely.
 You can read how to recognize employees for good work and effort above the normal in my article, “Employee recognition is important: here’s how to do it well.“

 - Morale suffers if managers praise staff for doing a good job when the work is actually mediocre.
 This dilutes the impact and meaning of earning recognition.
 It is not authentic and genuine.

 - Morale is strong in departments when managers willingly take time to meet with employees and listen.
 To staff, an open-door policy means their ideas for improving the department get a hearing.
-This is genuine acknowledgement of staff importance.
+This is a genuine acknowledgement of staff importance.

 - Morale is high when employees feel they will be rewarded for developing new ideas or showing initiative.
-This shifts them away from the routine performance of their jobs, and makes them feel engaged in their work and recognized for their contribution.
+This shifts them away from the routine performance of their jobs and makes them feel engaged in their work and recognized for their contribution.

 - Morale gets a lift if employees get the benefit of the doubt when mistakes occur.
 This eliminates most pressure to hide problems and lets managers show they want to work with staff to help them do a good job.
 This action recognizes the ability of staff.